catbeckett/Module-1-Challenge/README.md

 * I learned that Semantic HTML elements do more than allow data to be shared and reused across applications, enterprises, and communities.

 ## Project Outputs
-* This project stands out because it demonstrates how websites are used by users of varying ability.
+* This project stands out because it demonstrates how websites are used by users of varying abilities in the real world.